KenticoDevTrev/PartialWidgetPage/README.md

 This tool allows you to render out a Widget (Page Builder) Page as a Partial.

 ## Installation
-Install the Nuget Package on the MVC Site
+Install the `PartialWidgetPage.Kentico.MVC` Nuget Package on the MVC Site

 ## Usage